kbroman/ProgrammingNotes/chromebook_linux.md

 - `sudo apt install emacs mg gnome-terminal`

+  (Seemed necessary to log out and log in again, to get `gnome-terminal` to work.
+At first, when running it, the window just didn't open.)

 - Follow [Jenny's
   instructions](https://github.com/jennybc/operation-chromebook) to
   install R and RStudio.
 (I skipped the bit about the old version of